jeffinfosec/Lab/redteam/priv-esc/win-localadmin.md

--if any Autologon credentials are left in the registry -for any encrypted web.config strings and application pool passwords -for any %PATH% .DLL hijacking opportunities (exploitable with write_dllhijacker)

-Windows Privilege Escalation Fundamentals
+-if any Autologon credentials are left in the registry -for any encrypted web.config strings and application pool passwords -for any %PATH% .DLL hijacking opportunities (exploitable with write_dllhijacker) Windows Privilege Escalation Fundamentals

 Not many people talk about serious Windows privilege escalation which is a shame.
-I think the reasons for this are probably (1) during pentesting engagements a low-priv shell is often all the proof you need for the customer, (2) in staged environments you often pop the Administrator account, (3) meterpreter makes you lazy (getsystem = lazy-fu), (4) build reviews to often end up being --> authenticated nessus scan, microsoft security baseline analyser...

-Contrary to common perception Windows boxes can be really well locked down if they are configured with care.
+I think the reasons for this are probably (1) during pentesting engagements a low-priv shell is often all the proof you need for the customer, (2) in staged environments you often pop the Administrator account, (3) meterpreter makes you lazy (getsystem = lazy-fu), (4) build reviews to often end up being --> authenticated nessus scan, microsoft security baseline analyser...Contrary to common perception Windows boxes can be really well locked down if they are configured with care.
 On top of that the patch time window of opportunity is small.
 So lets dig into the dark corners of the Windows OS and see if we can get SYSTEM.

 It should be noted that I'll be using various versions of Windows to highlight any commandline differences that may exist.
 Keep this in mind as various OS/SP differences may exist in terms of commands not existing or generating slightly different output.
 I have tried to structure this tutorial so it will apply in the most general way to Windows privilege escalation.